 We will support you every step of the way and are always accessible by phone and email.
-We provide an initial onboarding, which includes information on ShelterBox and how you can serve, ongoing training, regular emails and webinars, and up to date deployment information.
+We provide an initial onboarding, which includes information on ShelterBox and how you can serve, ongoing training, regular emails and webinars, and up to date response information.
+Our staff is ready to support you in your role, and if you ever have any questions you can reach out to the Volunteer Program Coordinator.